This is where you'll find all relevant information regarding the Architectural Technology and Construction Management programme.

 Study related

 This is where you will find info and links to KEA's Subject and Module Catalog and the Active Enrolment Model.
-You'll also be able to find the current curriculum for your programme and with KEA Publish you can find your latest timetables.
+You'll also be able to find the current curriculum for your programme and your latest timetables.
 If you are looking for a former curriculum you'll find it at kea.dk/en/CUR-archive

 Contact your Head of Programme